- Antidepressants and weight gain: What causes it? by the Mayo Clinic.

 2019 National Conference Call for Presentations Guidelines & Policies

-Call for Proposals Online Application form
+The Call for Proposals Application form was online.

 What Does Employment First Mean?

 Employment First means that employment in the general workforce should be the first and preferred option for individuals with disabilities receiving assistance from publicly funded systems.
 Simply put, Employment First means real jobs, real wages.

 Employment in the general workforce means regular jobs like everyone else in society: in typical work settings, working side-by-side with people without disabilities, earning regular wages and benefits and being part of the economic mainstream of our society.

 APSE supports Employment First to facilitate the full inclusion of people with disabilities in the workplace and community.